Monikell/2025_g34p/log.md

 # log for g34p experiment

+## August 18 2025
+-Was notified that the greenhouse adds fertilizer to the tap water on Fridays.
+Need to speak with Dr. Jennifer Smith

 ## August 15 2025
 -Fertilizer treatment 31 ppm P overfilled by 675 mL 3.3% reduction of macronutrients.
 Will rectify this weekend.